NewVantaSoft Agent Service: managed AI agents for your business

 January 24, 20264 min read

-Voice AI Just Learned to Listen—Here's Why That Changes Everything
+Voice AI Just Learned to Listen, and That Changes Everything

-The latest voice AI systems don't transcribe your customers' words—they hear their emotions directly.
-This shift from speech-to-text to audio-native processing is creating a new class of AI that detects frustration before customers articulate it and maintains relationships across conversations.
+The latest voice AI systems do not transcribe your customers' words.
+They hear the emotion directly.
+This shift from speech-to-text to audio-native processing is creating a new class of AI that detects frustration before a customer articulates it and maintains relationships across conversations.

 VantaSoft Team